Connect wireless rear speakers to your Samsung soundbar for surround sound

 Connection hints if you're having some trouble

-If you are having trouble connecting the sound system, check out these tips:
+If you are having trouble connecting the wireless receiver module, check out these tips:

 Remember, only the wireless receiver module is wireless.
 The two speakers must be connected to the module by the provided cable wires.